Also see Grading

 Writers use one or a combination of methods for

 organizing essays.
-The structure for all methods is paragraphs.
-They may vary in length and number, but each one must serve a clear purpose in your paper.
+Paragraphs may vary in length and number, but each one must serve a clear purpose in your paper.
 Transitions

 in your organization come naturally if you maintain the focus on your main point.